iremkapucuoglu/p4b-website/content/en/posts/2022-12-31-map4citizens.md

 ## Thanks!

-Many thanks to all the highly engaged citizens who participated in our workshops and usability tests!
+Many thanks to all the highly engaged citizens and practitioners who participated in our workshops and usability tests!
 Thanks as well to the whole project team for the high efforts: TUM's team, led by [Dr.-Ing.
 Benjamin Büttner](https://www.linkedin.com/in/benjamin-b%C3%BCttner-3432ba52/), on conceptualization and research; Humankind Collective, led by [Lior Steinberg](https://www.linkedin.com/in/liorsteinberg/), on citizen engagement and UI/UX design; and the support from EIT Urban Mobility.

 ![EIT Urban Mobility](/images/blog/map4citizens/eit.webp "EIT Urban Mobility")